Dashkasan District: Nature

-In Dashkasan rayon, the animal habitat is rich with roe deer, gazelle, deer, Caucasian goat, rabbit, marten, hedgehog, badger, wild bear, lynx, wolf, bear, fox, jackal.
+In Dashkasan rayon, the animal habitat is rich with roe deer, goitered gazelle, Caspian red deer, West Caucasian tur, rabbit, marten, hedgehog, European badger, wild boar, Caucasian lynx, steppe wolf, Syrian brown bear, red fox, European jackal.

 Climate

 In the Dashkasan locale the temperature changes from -5 C to -20 C in winter and from +20 C to +35 C in summer.
 The average annual temperature is 0–100 in Dashkaran.
 The average monthly temperature in January is -2-140, the average monthly temperature of July is + 5–200.
 Sometimes the absolute maximum temperature of the air is higher than + 20-310, the absolute minimum temperature of air is lower than 20–300 in summer.
 In the middle mountain range, the average absolute minimum air temperature changes from +50 to +70 during the year.
 The average annual soil surface temperature is + 80, the average temperature of January is -50, the average monthly July temperature is 210.
 The average annual relative humidity of the air is 75% and changes between 67 and 82% per year.
 The annual rainfalls in the area are 600–900 mm.
 Most of the rainfalls fall in the spring.
 The possible evaporation is 300–800 mm from the soil surface in a year.